With the presence of the Digital Millennium Copyright Act (DMCA), both amateur and major streamers are not excused from following copyright laws.

 With the recent outbursts of DMCA strikes, especially on Twitch, there are now more royalty-free music sites and playlists than ever before.
 A few of the sites are as follows:

-- Epidemic Sound – You can get a 30-day free trial with this royalty-free music licensing service.
+You can get a 30-day free trial with the royalty-free music licensing service, Epidemic Sound.
 A membership with Epidemic Sound will give you access to over 30,000 songs and 60,000 sound effects.

 The internet is full of copyright-free music available for instant use.
 There is no need to take the risk of getting DMCA strikes, no matter how big or small your channel is.